leaktk/docs/ARCHITECTURE.md

 Filters may also remove items from lists, for example they may remove alert tags if additional analysis indicates the result is a false positive.

-These two are grouped together becaue a the same bit of code could act as both a filter and as an enricher.
+These two are grouped together because a the same bit of code could act as both a filter and as an enricher.

 ### Forwarders